chrisjrn/docs_public/resume.md

 _Hobart, Australia (Volunteer); March 2014-Present_

 * Formed and led team that successfully bid for Australasia's premier Free and Open Source Software conference.
-* Negotiated contracts with venue and accommodation suppliers.
+* Sourced quotations and negotiated contracts with venue and accommodation suppliers.
 * Managing volunteer team to plan and deliver 5-day event, with up to 600 attendees, in January 2017.